 A disruptive challenge to the “razors and blades” model.

-Bladelife™ is a Harvard-backed startup that arrived at Sprout with an idea for a new type of men’s shaving product but no clear idea about how to commercialize the initiative.
+BLADELIFE arrived at Sprout with an idea for a new type of men’s shaving product but no clear idea about how to commercialize the initiative.
 The product concept was based on the insight that a controlled environment for storing blade cartridges between shaves could dramatically extend their life.
 The challenge was to design and engineer that environment in a form factor that would accommodate all leading razor configurations and could be sold at a mass-market price point.
 We then partnered with our long-time friends at Clio Designs to help manufacture the product.

 The product that emerged from the Sprout iterative development process suspends the razor in a chamber where air and moisture are extracted to minimize blade deterioration through oxidation.
-The final solution features a simple, touchless, on-the-counter form factor with a small footprint.
+The final solution features a simple, on-the-counter form factor with a small footprint.
 It can accommodate over 90% of the razors on the market and has a moisture-wicking cartridge that absorbs ambient moisture from a wet razor after a rinse.
 Sold separately, the absorbent cartridge provides a recurring revenue stream as a complement to the storage device’s one-time purchase.